edgelevel/lastpass-operator/README.md

 $ kubectl apply -f example/niqdev_v1alpha1_lastpass_cr.yaml
 ```

-The operator will take care of create native Kubernetes secretes and keep them up to date that if you rotate them from the website for example
+The operator will take care of create native Kubernetes secrets and keep them up to date that if they change
 ```bash
 # verify
 $ kubectl get lastpass